Void-Crew-Modding-Team/EjectMagazine/EjectMagazine/ReleaseFiles/README_Template.md

 ### 👥 Multiplayer Functionality

-- ✅ All
+- ✅ Session
+  - Requires the room to be marked as Mod_Session for functionality.
+  - Marks the room as Mod_Session when hosting.
-  - All players must have this mod installed.
+  - The player in the gun must have the mod for it to take effect.

 ---------------------